sotiriskar/audio-note/README.md

 ## Known Issues
 Currently, the recording only works through microphone input and not system audio.

+This project is currently in a development stage and may contain bugs.
+Feedback and contributions are welcome.
+However, keep in mind that the code may be subject to change.

 ## Installation
 ### Prerequisites
 - Python 3.6 or higher